-A series of memos and fact sheets released by the Black Youth Project of the University of Chicago, Black and Latino Youth: The Future of American Politics Memo Series will explore what role youth, in particular black and Latino youth will play in the 2012 election, and what barriers exist that could dampen their participation.
+A series of memos and fact sheets released by the Black Youth Project of the University of Chicago, Black and Latino Youth: The Future of American Politics Memo Series focuses on the civic and political engagement of America’s youth, especially Black and Latino youth, and investigates their participation in electoral politics and how their unique life experiences shape their views toward politics.

 - Understanding the Latino Youth Vote in 2012:

 A comprehensive analysis of Latino youth engagement in the 2012 presidential election.